The Democratically Not Legitimized EU Institutions

-As already mentioned, the introduction of the euro and the Eurosystem against all economic expertise and, as might be expected, without asking the citizens concerned.
-The political stakeholders acted in concert with a view to make the integration of the federal state irreversible by the single currency, although they were warned by economists that the less productive countries would be squeezed out of their markets by more productive countries in a direct euro price competition and without the protection of exchange rates, customs duties, trade quotas and controls on capital movements, From the more productive countries.
-Displacement means the loss of one’s own production and value added, increasing dependence on imports, lack of balance of payments, private and public over-indebtedness, and finally insolvency followed by economic collapse.
-The practice of the Eurozone has impressively confirmed this inevitable economic mechanism and has thus proved to be a bearer of the integration.
+As already mentioned, the euro and the Eurosystem were introduced by disregarding economic expertise and, as was bound to happen, without asking the citizens concerned.
+The political stakeholders acted in concert with a view to make the federalist integration irreversible by means of the common currency, although they were warned by economists that the less productive countries would be squeezed out of their markets by more productive countries in a direct euro price competition and without the protection of calculated exchange rates, tariffs, trade quotas and control of capital movements.
+Squeezing out results in a decline of domestic production and value added, increasing import dependency, balance of payments deficit, private and public over-indebtedness, and finally insolvency followed by economic collapse.
+The experience so far with the Eurozone has impressively confirmed this inevitable economic mechanism and has done a bad turn to the integration of Europe.

 A return to national currencies would be the only sensible way out of the crisis and would be practicable if joint efforts were made, but it is blocked by the dependencies that have arisen, the imaginary fear that things could get much worse and, last but not least, by the fear of the oligarchy of losing face.
 Above all, German industry is afraid of a slump in its exports to the Eurozone (which is already the case as a result of the crisis), while the Greeks are turning their frustration outwards towards the the EU’s austerity and claiming to be entitled to monetary »rescue« without cost-cutting measures by ignoring the causes, including their own sloppiness.
 All in all, a mixture that gives the EU oligarchy any freedom.